 Type 1 diabetes is a serious, lifelong condition where your blood glucose level is too high because your body can't make a hormone called insulin.

-Around 10% of people living with diabetes in the UK have Type 1 diabetes.
-It’s usually diagnosed when you’re a child or a young adult, but it can develop at any age.
-It’s the most common type of diabetes in childhood.
+Around 10 per cent of people living with diabetes in the UK have Type 1 diabetes.
+It’s the most common type of diabetes in childhood but it can develop at any age.

 What causes Type 1 diabetes?